vswilliamson/Independent-eQTLs/README.md

 ```
 This script, adapted from [http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/R.html](http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/), finds cis/trans-eQTLs and stores them in the R environment as `me`.
 Edit the script to fit your own preferences.
 Further help can be found at [http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/](http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/).

-**Note: You may need to edit the script depending on what format your data is in.**
+**Note: You may need to edit the script depending on the format of your data.**

 ### setUpEnvironment.R ###
 ```